 One of the defining catalysts for my departure was a troubling series of interactions with a legendary oboist named Alex Klein in the Calgary Philharmonic.

 Our second interaction, in person, was more concerning.
-For some reason he brought up the subject of student-teacher affairs again when I visited him during the Bellingham Symphony Festival.
+For some reason he brought up the subject of teacher-student affairs again when I visited him during the Bellingham Symphony Festival.
 He openly condoned inappropriate relationships between music faculty and students at his festival FEMUSC - Festival de Música de Santa Catarina, claiming such dynamics were “natural” in Brazil and acceptable if consensual.
 He said he would not reprimand his music staff for what went on behind closed doors.
 I disagreed, but he talked right over me.

 “He seems to have some sort of fixation on this topic, as when I was a student of his he strongly encouraged me to go to bed with whomever whenever to advance my oboe career.
 ‘Jacqueline du Pré slept with Rostropovich to get where she got,’ was some of his sage advice.” - Stina Drogovich Peña